 A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company or a present obligation that is not recognized because it is not probable that an outflow of resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognized because it cannot be measured reliably.
 The Company does not recognize a contingent liability but discloses its existence in the financial statements.
 A contingent assets is not recognised unless it becomes virtually certain that an inflow of economic benefits will arise.
 When an inflow of economic benefits is probable, contingent assets are disclosed in the financial statements.
+Contingent liabilities and contingent assets are reviewed at each balance sheet date.

-Contingent w) Share-Based Payments:
+w) Share-Based Payments: